The TOP 5 Must-Have Requirements of Every Point Guard

 IQ: You Must be a Student of the Game

-If you want to be a good point guard, you must be a smart point guard.
+If you want to be a good point guard, you must be a floor general.
 You need to know where everyone needs to be on both offense and defense.
 If they are in the wrong spot, you need to tell them where they need to be.

 You need to know all your plays from every position, and you need to have an idea on when is a good time to call each play.
 You can practice this by watching film and going over examples in your head.